 Transferring Business Ownership

 Once the younger party has made a long-term commitment to farming, the parties should consider how to transfer control and ownership of farm assets.
 In many two-generation farming arrangements, the younger party begins by working for a fixed wage.
-Eventually, however, he/she will want to become an operator, not just an employee.
+Eventually, however, the younger party will want to become an operator, not just an employee.
 Achieving this requires that control and ownership of part or all of the farm assets are transferred to the younger party

-The time and method of transferring personal property (i.e., machinery and livestock) from the older party to the younger party should fit within the overall plan you have developed (see Information File The Farm Business Transfer Process).
+The time and method of transferring personal property (i.e., machinery and livestock) from the older party to the younger party should fit within the overall plan developed (see Information File The Farm Business Transfer Process).
 The transfer of real property (land and buildings) may be influenced by estate planning considerations.

 Various methods of transferring machinery ownership to the young person are presented below.
 More information is available in the Information File Transferring Machinery.